 What Are The Alternatives?

 You can also try something completely different, like the southern flavors of Peach Dish’s meal kits if you don’t mind paying more money.

 When it comes to Blue Apron vs. Hungryroot, the meal kit that appeals to you most really depends on what you’re looking for.
 I prefer more mainstream foods, so I would go with Blue Apron hands-down.
-If you’re vegan or on a specialty diet, Hungryroot might be more what you’re looking for.
+If you’re vegan or on a vegetarian diet, Hungryroot might be more what you’re looking for.